kuriv/phpdp/src/Behavioral/Command/README.md

 # Command

 > To encapsulate invocation and decoupling.
-This pattern uses a "Command" to delegate the method call against the Receiver and presents the same method.
+This pattern uses a "Command" to delegate the method call against the receiver and presents the same method.
 Therefore, the Invoker just knows to call the method to process the command of the client.
 This pattern can also be aggregated to combine more complex commands with minimum copy-paste and relying on composition over inheritance.

 ## UML